jcklie/anki-maobi/README.md

     <div id="reveal-character-btn" label="Reveal"></div>

-Further, an optional button to restart the current quiz can be inserted:
+Further, an optional button to restart the current quiz can be inserted.
+This will restart the quiz of the current Hanzi if there are already completed strokes for this Hanzi, otherwise it will restart the quizzes of all Hanzi in the current card:

     <div id="restart-quiz-btn" label="Restart Quiz"></div>